flutter/devtools/packages/devtools_extensions/README.md

 Extend Dart & Flutter's developer tool suite,
 [Dart DevTools](https://docs.flutter.dev/tools/devtools/overview), with your own custom tool.
 DevTools' extension framework allows you to build tools that can leverage existing frameworks and utilities from DevTools (VM service connection, theming, shared widgets, utilities, etc.).
-A DevTools extension can be integrated with existing packages or an entirely standalone tool as its own package.
+You can add a DevTools extension to an existing pub package, or you can create a new package that provides a DevTools extension only.
+In both these scenarios, the user must list a dependency on the package providing the DevTools extension in order to see the developer tool in DevTools.

 When an app is connected to DevTools that depends on your package, your extension will show up in its own DevTools tab:

 ![Example devtools extension](_readme_images/example_devtools_extension.png)